cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 Options
 -------
 Log options for the server, such as log level, can be changed by editing the ``/etc/loom/conf/logback.xml`` file.
-Log level for the provisioner and ui can be changed by editing the corresponding ``/etc/default/loom-ui`` or ``/etc/default/loom-provisioner`` file.
+Log level for the provisioner can be changed by editing the ``/etc/default/loom-provisioner`` file.

 Rotation
 --------